inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 while Tim was still at MIT in 2015 (I've provided a link there to the public press release).

-So, Vocalink was a $920M acquisition for Mastercard in 2016, and basically Vocalink acts as a clearing house for all bank transactions RIGHT across the entire UK banking system.
+So, Vocalink was a $920M acquisition for Mastercard back in 2016, and basically Vocalink acts as a clearing house for all bank transactions RIGHT across the entire UK banking system.

-And immediately after the acquisition Vocalink asked Mastercard for assistance in developing insights from some core fraud data they had.
+And immediately after the acquisition Vocalink asked Mastercard for assistance in developing insights from some of the core fraud data that they had.

-In short, by mapping this fraudulent transaction data into Linked Data, and storing it all in a graph database, we could very easily trace fraudulent transactions THROUGHOUT the entire UK banking system (whereas previously, each bank's network was an isolated silo for JUST THEIR transactions).
+In short, by mapping this fraudulent transaction data into Linked Data, and storing it all in a graph database, we could VERY easily trace fraudulent transactions THROUGHOUT the entire UK banking system (whereas previously, each bank's network was an isolated silo for JUST THEIR transactions).

-We could easily identify accounts being used to funnel stolen funds from 'victim' accounts, through 'money mule' accounts, and ultimately out of the banking system via 'endpoint' accounts, and these are the variously colored circles, or nodes, that you see in this visualization.
+So we could easily identify accounts being used to funnel stolen funds from 'victim' accounts, through 'money mule' accounts, and ultimately out of the banking system via 'endpoint' accounts - and these are the variously colored circles, or nodes, that you see in this visualization.

 And literally, by just visualizing this resulting graph, major criminal networks were IMMEDIATELY identified and reported to the UK authorities.

-But this visualization actually highlights another huge TECHNICAL benefit of graph databases - which is their ACID-compliant transactional nature.
+But this visualization actually highlights another huge TECHNICAL benefit of graph databases - which is their ACID-compliant transactional nature (which of all the emergent categories of databases now, only relational and graph databases continue to support).

 This meant that the system could monitor fraudulent activity in near real-time, and in the animated GIF here in the bottom-right we can see the visualization dynamically updating, even while deeper analysis is being carried out.

 So these graph-based capabilities became a major differentiator for Vocalink,